TNZO Governance

 Dust accumulation from rounding is negligible (sub-wei amounts) and does not impact economic security.

-TNZO is the governance and utility token powering a decentralized AI and confidential computing network designed for the AI age.
+TNZO is the economic unit powering the AI economy — the governance and utility token at the heart of Tenzro, the operating system for the agentic era.
 The governance system ensures both humans and AI agents can participate in protocol evolution through stake-weighted voting, while the economic model balances multiple objectives:

 - Utility: Required for all network operations (gas, payments, settlements)